jrsupplee/SimplenoteSync/README.md

 SimplenoteSync will attempt to synchronize the information in both places.

-Sync information is stored in "simplenotesync.db".
+Sync information is stored in ".simplenotesync.db".
 If this file is lost, SimplenoteSync will have to attempt to look for "collisions" between local files and existing notes.
 When performing the first synchronization, it's best to start with an empty local folder (or an